Bridging the Domain Gap: Self-Supervised 3D Scene Understanding with Foundation Models: Experiments

 \paragraph{Network architectures.} For the 3D backbone encoder, we utilize the same architecture as Point-MAE~\cite{pang2022masked}.
 For the image branch, we follow DINOV2 ViT-B ~\cite{oquab2023dinov2} to divide 518x518 images into regular patches with a size of 37 × 37, before the ViT backbone.
 For the image branch, we directly utilize the CLIP ViT-B~\cite{radford2021learning} to extract text features.
 For image captioning, we leverage Tag2text~\cite{huang2023tag2text}.

-\paragraph{Pre-training.} During this stage, we perform training of the model for 300 epochs by employing the ScanNet dataset~\cite{dai2017scannet} consisting of point clouds and their corresponding images.
+\paragraph{Pre-training.} During this stage, we perform training of the model for 120 epochs by employing the ScanNet dataset~\cite{dai2017scannet} consisting of point clouds and their corresponding images.
 For the text prompts, we only utilize all class names of ScanNet and SUN RGB-D as the prompts and filter other classes generated from image captioning.
 We use AdamW~\cite{loshchilov2017decoupled} optimizer with a base learning rate of 5e-4 and weight decay of 5e-2, along with a batch size of 64.
-The whole masking ratio $r_w$ is set to 70\% and the foreground masking ratio $r_f$ is set to 80\%, and the drop ratio $r_d$ is set to 40\%.
+The whole masking ratio $r_w$ is set to 70\% and the drop ratio $r_d$ is set to 40\%.
 The cosine learning rate scheduler is applied, with a drop path rate and warm-up epochs set to 0.1 and 10, respectively.
-The encoder depth is set to 6, and we utilize the same decoder as Point-MAE~\cite{pang2022masked}, with the decoder depth set to 3.
+The encoder depth is set to 6, and we utilize the same decoder as Point-MAE~\cite{pang2022masked}, with the decoder depth set to 2.